Ammayariyathe: Production

 The series was planned to premiere on 30 March 2020.
 However, owing to the COVID-19 pandemic in India, production and shooting were stalled on 23 March 2020 and Malayalam television shoots were only permitted in June 2020.
 This caused the premiere to be postponed until 22 June 2020.
 It aired at 7:30 pm IST, but was shifted to 8:00 pm IST before once again being shifted back to 7:30 pm IST.
 From 13 February 2023, it began airing at 6:30 pm IST.

+From 26 March onwards the serial started airing at 6:00 pm and went off air on 6 May 2023.

 Casting

-The show marks the comeback, after 20 years, of actress Keerthi Gopinath, south Indian actor Anand, and his wife Poornima Anand to Malayalam television.
-Tamil actress Sreethu Nair and Kannda actor Nikhil Nair make their Malayalam debut in the lead roles.
+The show marks the comeback, after 23 years, of actress Keerthi Gopinath, south Indian actor Anand, and his wife Poornima Anand to Malayalam television.
+Tamil actress Sreethu Krishnan and Telugu actor Nikhil Nair make their Malayalam debut in the lead roles.
 The show also features TV-film actors Boban Alummoodan, T.S.Raju, Reena, and actress Parvathy (child actor - Paarijatham) in prominent roles.
 Salmanul Faris, Yehia Khader, Dileep Shankar, Bindhu Aneesh and others also appear in this series.

+Reception

+The pair of the show, Aleena - Ambadi was well received by audience.
+In April 2021, Nikhil Nair, who played Ambadi in the series, exited the show because he got an opportunity to act as a lead in a Telugu film, which had been a long-time dream for him.
+To pursue this, he had to leave the serial.
+His exit had triggered a strong emotional response from fans especially with hashtag campaigns, with many requesting him to return.
+However, due to delays in the film's shooting caused by the second wave of COVID-19, the serial team approached him again, and he eventually made a comeback.

+The show maintained good TRP and top positions for over two and half years.
+But due to its time change to evening slot for premiere of Geeta Govindam, its viewership dropped to 6th position.